axelarnetwork/axelar-docs/pages/dev/axelar-sandbox/how-to-use.md

 #### **$chains**

-a map of chains info which uses `Chain` as a key.
+A map of chains info which uses `Chain` as a key.
 The snippet below expands all available chain values.

 ```ts
 const { rpcUrl, gateway, gasReceiver, tokens } = $chains[Chain.ETHEREUM];